razisamuely/MoonActive/README.md

 The loss is defined as `squarederror`, which tends to overemphasize errors in samples with high target values.
 Therefore, feature importance is highly affected by the target, as the model tends to split on features that minimize the loss.
+Another important point is that it is clear that we have reached a point of overfitting, both based on the plot and the difference between the test and train data that was examined above.
+For future research, we will also implement early stopping.

 <p align="center">
   <img src="https://raw.githubusercontent.com/razisamuely/MoonActive/main/gif/loss_convergence.png?token=GHSAT0AAAAAAB6GIEH4CS7Q2DZFMN4BFWSEZB3AEQA"  width="300" height="200">
 </p>

-When the same flow is run with the `squaredlogerror` loss, the model looks at the ratio of error instead of the distance.
+When the same flow is run with the `squaredlogerror` loss, the model looks at the ratio of error instead of the euclidean distance.
 In such a case, we can see a significant difference in feature importance.

 **Features**
 <p align="center">